-Update on St Ives Retirement Living COVID-19 Scenario Planning for Next of Kin / Emergency Contact
+Update on St Ives Retirement Living COVID-19 Scenario Planning for Next of Kin or Emergency Contact

-We understand that we don’t often contact you, however as a nominated next of kin and emergency contact to a resident within one of our villages we thought it was important to share with you information around COVID-19.
-This will hopefully help you understand the planning that we have undertaken and to give you advanced notification around how this may impact you, your loved one/s within our villages and other family and friends.
-We ask for your advanced support in relation to these matters.
+We understand that we don’t often contact you, however as next of kin or emergency contact to a resident within one of our villages we thought it was important to share with you information around COVID-19.
+This will hopefully help you understand the planning that we have undertaken and to give you advanced support in relation to these matters and that you share this with other loved one/s who may be interested in this information.

 Our approach to COVID-19 is overly cautious given the statistics relating to people over the age of 70 (or 65 with underlying health conditions).
-We have already implemented many changes to manage through the pandemic (including the shutdown of communal facilities and activities in Villages, which were reduced or removed since May 2020), and we have a strong COVID-19 response plan in place.
+We have already implemented many changes to manage through the pandemic (including the shutdown of communal facilities and activities in Villages in March 2020 and regular resident welfare calls, which were reduced or removed in May 2020), and we have a strong COVID-19 response plan in place.
 Our staff have been trained (and continue to receive training) in hygiene and infection control, we have sought assurances from Home Care providers around how they are ensuring hygiene and infection control, and we are working closely with our cleaning providers to ensure they are meeting our cleaning and disinfecting standards.

-Should there be three (3) days of community transmission (or cases from an unknown source, beyond hotel quarantine) across WA (similar to what NSW and Queensland are navigating currently), we will likely enact the following measures:
+Should there be three (3) days of community transmission (or cases from an unknown source, beyond hotel quarantine) across WA, we will likely enact the following measures: